The World's Finest Assassin Gets Reincarnated in Another World as an Aristocrat: Characters

-Lugh's childhood friend, cousin, as well as his lover.
+Lugh's childhood friend, relative, as well as his lover.
 Dia first met Lugh as his teacher in the ability to use magic.
 She is one of the most powerful mages in her kingdom (Swoigel) and becomes even more powerful with the help of Lugh and his all-around knowledge of the modern world.
 When the Viekone region is affected by a civil war, Dia's father asks Lugh to safely take Dia into the Tuatha Dé region, where is adopted under the guise of being Lugh's younger sister.